 -Mating behavior (limited to courting behavior, no copulation);

 -Escape response to a looming visual stimulus.

 Interested in other tests?
 Contact us to brainstorm about it.

 Both intra- (whole-cell) and extracellular (cell-attached, field, single unit) recordings are possible in the Mobile HomeCage.
 Neurotar team and our customer labs have performed blind patch-clamping in both whole-cell and juxtacellular modes, holding the cells for up to one hour in awake behaving mice.
 Electrical noise is no greater than with standard patch-clamping in a brain slice setup.
 Also, 16-channel silicon probes and glass electrodes have been used by several research groups and produced extremely stable, high-quality recordings.

-Standard size Mobile HomeCage is compatible with the majority of commercial 2-photon microscopes.
+Standard-size Mobile HomeCage is compatible with the majority of commercial 2-photon microscopes.
 Some older microscope models require special parts.
-We recommend sharing the manufacturer and model of your microscope with our team prior to placing an order.
+We recommend sharing the manufacturer and model of your microscope with our team before placing an order.

-We will work with you to ensure that all critical dimensions/clearances are measured prior to purchasing the Mobile HomeCage (e.g., the vertical distance between the objective and xy-stage, the horizontal distance between the objective axis and the microscope frame, etc).
+We will work with you to ensure that all critical dimensions/clearances are measured before purchasing the Mobile HomeCage (e.g., the vertical distance between the objective and xy-stage, the horizontal distance between the objective axis and the microscope frame, etc).

 The Mobile HomeCage requires an airflow of 120 L/min; the Mobile HomeCage Large – 150 L/min and the MultiCage Training Arena – 250 L/min.
 The air pressure requirement is less critical: 0,1-0,2 bar pressure is sufficient.

 In most cases, the Mobile HomeCage can operate from a standard air source.
 If your air source does not satisfy the above requirements, use a portable air pump.
 Contact us for recommendations.
 Do not use pressurized air tanks, as they will run out of air very quickly.